 Silly Rhyming Sentence:

-My money grew, then grew again—
+My money grew, then grew again—Compound interest for the win!

 Serious Rhyming Sentence:

-When savings grow and growth earns too,
+When savings grow and growth earns too, compound interest works for you.

 Examples of Compound Interest

-Saving money over a long time
+Saving and investing money over a long time

-Leaving interest in your account
+Leaving principal and interest in your account to compound and grow

-Adding deposits and waiting
+Adding deposits to principal and interest and waiting to see compound growth

 Examples of What Is Not Compound Interest